16 Best Books on Minimalism and Simplifying for 2023

 Marie Kondo gives you a new perspective on tidying up.
 She believes that in order to be successful at it, one has “to tidy everything, all at once.”

 Kondo’s technique guarantees that there will be no rebounds.
 This is because once readers arrange their homes according to Kondo’s technique, they are surrounded only by the things they love.
-When it comes to deciding what personal possessions to discard or keep, one simply has to answer the question, “Does it spark joy?”

-7. Goodbye, Things: The New Japanese Minimalism, by Fumio Sasaki
+7. Goodbye, Things by Fumio Sasaki

 If you are continually stressed out and have fallen into the habit of comparing yourself with others, you might be interested to know that author Fumio Sasaki felt that way too—until he decided to make a drastic move that changed his life for the better.